MHA Spring 2 Courses

 Credits: 2 Offered: Spring 2

 Participants will have the opportunity to work on a health care improvement project addressing an important management problem faced in either their employer’s organization or in another host institution.
 This action learning project will enable the application and integration of Lean principles and course material into a coherent response and potential solution(s) to an actual healthcare delivery issue.
 These projects will form a repository of knowledge that program cohort peers can use to learn from and share.
 Must have 36 or more credit completed.
-Registration requires prior approval from the program director.
+Registration open only to students in their final term before degree conferral; requires prior approval from the program director.

 MHA8001 Administrative Internship